Skip to main content

 This image shows an example of a Horizontal conductors or electrodes inside a metal box or enclosure configuration.

-The conductors extend outward from the back of a metal box or enclosure.
+The conductors extend in the direction of the operator from the back of a metal box or enclosure.

 This configuration typically results in the highest incident energy values.